-1. Utilize knowledge, skills, and attitudes, from the physical and behavioral sciences, the humanities, and nursing sciences to provide safe and effective care applying evidence based practice.
+1. Utilize knowledge, skills, and attitudes, from the physical and behavioral sciences, the humanities, and nursing sciences to provide safe and effective care applying evidence-based practice.

-This outcome is inclusive of several activities addressed in the California Nurse Practice Act.
+This outcome is inclusive of several activities addressed in the California Nursing Practice Act (CA BRN, 2021).
 It assures the ability to provide basic health care with a substantial amount of scientific knowledge or technical skill.
-This includes the transfer of "scientific knowledge from social, biological and physical sciences in applying the nursing process" (Nursing Practice Act, Business and Professions Code Section 2725, 2010).
-This outcome also utilizes the Quality and Safety Education for Nurses (QSEN) guidelines for knowledge, skills, and attitudes (KSAs) focusing on the competencies of safety and evidence based practice (2009).
-Safety is the foundation for quality care and is defined as minimizing "risk of harm to patients and providers through both system effectiveness and individual performance" (QSEN, 2009).
-Safe and effective care are two of the IOM aims for improving health care quality.
-The evidence based practice competency is defined as integrating "best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care" (QSEN, 2009).
-Concepts of evidence based practice are derived from the Patient Safety and Quality: An Evidence-Based Handbook for Nurses published by the Agency for Healthcare Research and Quality (Hughes, 2008).
+This includes the transfer of "scientific knowledge from social, biological and physical sciences in applying the nursing process" (CA BRN, Nursing Practice Act, Business and Professions Code Section 2725, 2010).
+This outcome also utilizes the QSEN guidelines for knowledge, skills, and attitudes (KSAs) focusing on the competencies of safety and evidence-based practice (Wang et al., 2022).
+Safety is the foundation for quality care and is defined as minimizing risk of harm to patients and providers through systems-based practice that is personcentered (Wang et al., 2022).
+Safe and effective care are two of the National Academy of Medicine's (Wakefield, Williams & Le Menestrel (2021) aims for improving health care quality.

+Concepts of evidence-based practice are derived from the Patient Safety and Quality: An Evidence-Based Handbook for Nurses published by the Agency for Healthcare Research and Quality (Rubin, 2020).